 Purpura occurs when small blood vessels leak blood under the skin.

-When purpura spots are less than 3 millimeters in diameter, they are called petechiae.
-Purpura spots larger than 1 centimeter are called ecchymoses.
+Purpura measure between 4 and 10 mm (millimeters) in diameter.
+When purpura spots are less than 4 mm in diameter, they are called petechiae.
+Purpura spots larger than 1 cm (centimeter) are called ecchymoses.

 Thrombocytopenic purpura may be due to: